McBride, No. 11 West Virginia rally past No. 10 Texas Tech

 MORGANTOWN, W.Va.
+(AP) — Miles McBride and No. 11 West Virginia got hot near the end, spoiling a family reunion for Mac McClung.

-(AP) — Miles McBride made a go-ahead jumper with 6 seconds left and finished with a season-high 24 points, helping No. 11 West Virginia rally for a wild 88-87 victory over No. 10 Texas Tech on Monday night.
+McBride made a go-ahead jumper with 6 seconds left and finished with a season-high 24 points, helping West Virginia rally for a wild 88-87 victory over No. 10 Texas Tech on Monday night.

+“I knew it was good,” McBride said of his winning shot.
+“I didn’t have any hesitation.
+I knew as soon as it left my hand that it was good.”

+McBride scored 17 points over the final nine minutes to steal the spotlight from McClung, who scored a season-high 30 points.
+McClung, a native of Gate City, Virginia, about 300 miles southeast of Morgantown, had about 10 family members watching in the arena.

+“We finally made shots,” coach Bob Huggins said.
+“We had opportunities.
+We missed free throws.
+We turned it over.
+We were our own worst enemy for the first 32 minutes.
+Then the ball started going in for us.
+That’s the crazy thing.
+Once it starts going in, it has a tendency to keep going.”

-Jalen Bridges and reserve Sean McNeil each scored 13 points for West Virginia (11-4, 4-3 Big 12), which trailed by 12 with about seven minutes left.
+Jalen Bridges and reserve Sean McNeil each scored 13 points for West Virginia, which trailed by 12 with about seven minutes left.
 Derek Culver had 10 points and nine rebounds.

-Texas Tech (11-5, 4-4) wasted a stellar performance by Mac McClung, who scored a season-high 30 points.
-Terrence Shannon Jr. added 15 points and eight boards.
+Texas Tech (11-5, 4-4) also wasted a solid performance by Terrence Shannon Jr., who had 15 points and eight boards.

 McBride’s 3-pointer with 1:36 left tied it at 84, but McClung responded with his own 3 with 1:10 remaining.